GBOML/GBOML/docs/source/installation.rst

 Installing Solvers
 ------------------

-GBOML currently interfaces with Gurobi, CPLEX, Xpress, Cbc/Clp and DSP.
+GBOML currently interfaces with Gurobi, CPLEX, Xpress, Cbc/Clp, HiGHS and DSP.
 Only one of these is required to solve a GBOML model.
 Gurobi, CPLEX and Xpress are commercial solvers, while Cbc/Clp is an open-source solver.
 DSP is an experimental open-source project relying on Gurobi, CPLEX and SCIP to implement generic structure-exploiting algorithms (e.g., Dantzig-Wolfe, dual and Benders decompositions).

 Gurobi
 ~~~~~~